inhere/go-web-skeleton/README.md

 - Rename the `go-web-skeleton` directory to your project name.
 - Go to the project and replace `github.com/inhere/go-web-skeleton` with your project name (for go file)
 - Search again and replace all `go-web-skeleton` with your project name (mainly Dockerfile, makefile)
-- Run `dep ensure` to install dependent libraries to the vendor
+- Run `go mod tidy` to install dependent libraries
 - Run the project: `go run main.go`

 ### Swagger Docs Generation